indika/blog/_posts/2014-01-11-cooking-with-chef.md

 {% endhighlight %}

-This file might be necessary for knife solo because Chef was built to run on its own dedicated server.
+My guess is that this file might be necessary for knife solo, because Chef was built to run on its own dedicated server.

 ## A workspace for the Kitchen